Come to Read (CTR)

 Years of Work: 2018 - 2020

 No. of Direct Beneficiaries: 15000 kids in 88 schools

 While girls from financially secure backgrounds are excelling in unconventional careers across the globe, the same opportunity is not available for girls and women from diverse socio-economic backgrounds.
 They often receive a poor quality of education and have limited knowledge on the core concepts particularly in STEM (Science, Technology, Engineering and Mathematics) related fields.
 Poor access to STEM infrastructure, lack of career guidance and financial instability are the other causes due to which children are refrained from opting for STEM education.
 The Aqriti project focuses on generating interest and building a stronger understanding of basic concepts of STEM courses, extending exposure to diverse career fields and scholarship programs.
 It also focusses on strengthening & formalizing School Management Committees (SMCs) and promoting STEM education in government schools.
 The project has reached out to 43 & 45 government schools in Mandal Asifnagar-1 & 2, Hyderabad respectively in 2018 and 2019.

 Start Year: 2019

-As per a survey by SAFA in its communities, 80% of the people are illiterate and unable to read and comprehend even one language.
-They can therefore unable to read posters, bills, or their children’s report cards.
+As per a survey by SAFA, 80% of the people in these marginalized communities are illiterate and are unable to read and comprehend even one language.
+They were not able to even read posters, bills, or their children’s report cards.
 This presented a need for basic literacy for all and a project for providing quality literacy to deprived communities in urban slums of Hyderabad.
-The project is a collaborative effort of SAFA and MS Education Society to enable individuals in the age group 15-50 years to read, comprehend and develop basic numerical competence through a service-learning model.
+The project is a collaborative effort of SAFA and MS Education Society for the age group 15-50 years to read, comprehend and develop basic numerical competence.
 SAFA envisages creating 100% literacy zones in the slums through this project.